aptitudetechnology/pylua_bioxen_vm_lib/md_archive/xen-support-strategic-plan-report.md

 - No LLM-based middleware for command/config translation.
 - No Xen-related tests or documentation.

+note: LLM's will write the code that is used as middleware.
+They won't be the middleware.

 ## Recommendations
 1. Implement `xen_integration.py` with XenDom0VM and glue layer.
 2. Extend VMManager, LuaVMFactory, and related modules for Xen support.